marmalade82/regex/README.md

 If the AST doesn't have these features, the code generator will fail.

-## Code Generation of Finite State Automata
+## Code Generation of Nondeterministic Finite State Automata

 For a given node of the AST with a token, an NFA will be generated for the following token types, by incorporating the children nodes: